Prefer to listen to this piece?

 And while I’d trade a million “likes” for a comment, I’ve noticed that many people’s comments aren’t much more supportive than their single-click versions.
 Comments that once wielded new perspectives or a truly sympathetic timbre now feel boilerplate, microwaved, and lacking genuine connection — like small talk about the weather or the banal “how was your weekend?”
 “Not too bad.
 And you?” chitchat.

 5. Let’s face it — most of it is a performance.

 I’m far from innocent of the practice of portraying my family life as sterling.
-While I do feel like my immediate family unit is pretty incredible, there are items I chose to conceal.
+While I do feel like my immediate family unit is pretty incredible, there are items I choose to conceal.

 - Like how I’ve had to call the police multiple times at 3 AM due to the mentally-imbalanced, blood-curdling-yet-involuntary shrieks of an extremely close neighbor whom I believe has been abandoned to live by herself by…who knows.